gd32/biostat-203b-2020-winter/hw4/README.md

 ### Bivariate Analysis

-Bivariate analysis showed a noticeable difference in length of stay between those who survived their ICU stay and those who died as well as in different groups of diagnosis priority; there was little correlation between the other chosen predictors.
+Bivariate analysis showed a noticeable difference in length of stay between those who survived their ICU stay and those who died as well as for different groups of diagnosis priority; there was little correlation between the other chosen predictors and the outcome.

 ![Bivariate discrete](https://github.com/gd32/biostat-203b-2020-winter/blob/develop/hw4/images/bv_disc.png)